Healthy and safe

 Is it compulsory to wear mouth and nose protection in the hotel?
 If so, in which areas?

-In South Tyrol, wearing mouth and nose protection is compulsory in all public areas if the minimum distance of one metre to other people cannot be maintained.
+In South Tyrol, wearing mouth and nose protection and a minimum distance of one metre to other people is compulsory in all public areas.
 It goes without saying that the employees of the Belvita Leading Wellnesshotels Südtirol always wear the masks or visors prescribed by law.

 What measures have been taken in the hotel to maintain the safety distances?